Duane Allman: 1968: Formation of the Allman Brothers Band

-When asked how the band came together Duane stated: "Very slowly, I was in Muscle Shoals and I went down to Jacksonville and was jamming with Berry and Dickey.
-Jaimoe came with me from Muscle Shoals, he's originally from MS. Gregg was in California and Butch was in Jacksonville where we all got together and jammed for a couple of months putting together songs and stuff.
+When asked how the band came together Duane stated: "Very slowly.
+I was in Muscle Shoals and I went down to Jacksonville and was jamming with Berry and Dickey.
+Jaimoe came with me from Muscle Shoals; he's originally from Macon.
+Gregg was in California and Butch was in Jacksonville where we all got together and jammed for a couple of months putting together songs and stuff.
 We just needed a singer and Gregg was the guy.
 Two weeks after Gregg got back from California we went up to New York and recorded there.
-We played live gigs before our first album was released in November (of 1969)."
+We played live gigs before our first album was released in November [of 1969]."

 While visiting St. Louis, Allman met Donna Roosman, who bore his second child, Galadrielle.
 The couple's relationship soon ended.
 He had an earlier relationship with Patti Chandlee which resulted in the birth of a daughter who was born deaf.